1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: They were pensioned off and removed from power.

-79. After conquest, Sindh’s administration was reorganized on the model of:
+79. After conquest, Sindh’s administration was reorganized on the model of__________.

 A) Mughal provinces